 For now, the change in his blood work–and simply feeling better–are Dale’s motivation.
 “What’s encouraging is to see the changes and the remarkable impact,” he says.
 “At 60 years old, I don’t take any medication.
 Knowing I have control over that, to a certain point, is encouraging.
 If I stay disciplined and watch my diet, I can stay healthy.”

-“Dale takes on challenges at his own pace and sets himself up to see the most success.
-He found ways to support his goals that fit, rather than compromise, his lifestyle.” –Lisa M., MPH RDN CD
+“Dale took on this new challenge at his own pace and set himself up to see the most success.
+He found ways to support his goals that fit, rather than compromised, his lifestyle.” –Lisa M., MPH RDN CD